PO Box 9021, Wilmington, DE 19809, USA

 Motacilla tschutschensis

-A species of eastern Eurasia.
-The species nests in Alaska where it is generally common on its breeding grounds.
+Mostly the Eastern Yellow Wagtail is a bird of eastern Eurasia, but the species nests in Alaska where it is generally common on its breeding grounds.
 It occurs rarely along the California coast.

 Outside North America, the Eastern Yellow Wagtail has been seen during FONT tours in Japan on Hegura Island.